nodejs/node/doc/api/fs.md

 * `path` {String | Buffer}
 * `callback` {Function}

-Test whether or not the given path exists by checking with the file system.
+Test whether or not the given path exists and is accessible by checking with the file system.
 Then call the `callback` argument with either true or false.
 Example:

 ```js
 fs.exists('/etc/passwd', (exists) => {